Keller-Michael/ABAP_starter/README.md

 ## :footprints: Make your first steps

+First of all, check out the [ABAP Exercism Track](https://exercism.org/tracks/abap).
+You need nothing more than a browser to solve the tasks contained there.

-There is a tutorial called "[Get Started with ABAP Programming on SAP BTP](https://learning.sap.com/learning-journey/get-started-with-abap-programming-on-sap-btp)".
+After that, there is a tutorial called "[Get Started with ABAP Programming on SAP BTP](https://learning.sap.com/learning-journey/get-started-with-abap-programming-on-sap-btp)".
 Since there is a lot to discover, you should take your time.

 Another good starting point could be this [blog](https://blogs.sap.com/2021/01/26/getting-started-with-abap-in-2021/) from Markus Haug, published on SAP Community.